Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Experiments

-We introduce two metrics to quantify the amount of difference in RL performance: \begin{itemize} \item \textbf{Final performance increase} expresses the percentage of change in the main performance indicator of each method compared to that of the randomly initialized PIDM baseline. \item \textbf{Number of iterations to converge} is a measure of sample efficiency.
-This term represents the percentage of change in the number of iterations required to reach 90\% of the final performance of the \textit{PIDM (Random Init)} baseline in the main performance indicator. \end{itemize} The selection of the main performance indicator varies across tasks (for details, see Appendix \ref{sec:appendix-quant}).
-The results across all seven tasks are presented in Table~\ref{tab:quant}.
-For some tasks, we also plot the evolution of the main performance indicator during training in Figure~\ref{fig:quant_res}.
-The PIDM architecture with random weight initialization, \textit{PIDM (Random Init)}, generally lags behind the vanilla MLPs due to a larger model size and input dimension (inclusion of history).
-However, with the proposed pretraining strategy, \textit{PIDM (Pretrained)} not only consistently outperforms \textit{PIDM (Random Init)} in all metrics, but also significantly surpasses the performance of the vanilla MLP in $6/7$ tasks.
-Matching the performance of the MLP with our PIDM architecture is a secondary goal that we believe could be achieved by exhaustive tuning of the model and proprioceptive input.
-The key takeaway is the comparison between the randomly initialized and pretrained architectures.
-Compared with the vanilla MLP, \textit{PIDM (Pretrained)} demonstrates an average improvement of $4.7$\% on final performance, and $23.8$\% on sample efficiency.
-When compared with \textit{PIDM (Random Init)}, the proposed \textit{PIDM (Pretrained)} showcases an improvement of $7.5$\% on final performance, and enhances sample efficiency by a margin of $40.1$\%.
-We also note that despite the PIDM never having experienced the complex terrains used in the parkour task (see Figure~\ref{fig:system_overview}), it quickly adapts to the new task-specific dynamics during RL training.
+The results across all nine tasks are presented in Table~\ref{tab:quant}.
+We also plot the evolution of the main performance indicator during training of a subset of tasks in Fig.~\ref{fig:quant_res}.
+The PIDM architecture with random weight initialization, \textit{PIDM (Random Init)}, generally lags behind the vanilla MLPs due to a larger model size and input dimension.
+However, with the proposed pretraining strategy, \textit{PIDM (Pretrained)} not only consistently outperforms \textit{PIDM (Random Init)} in all metrics, but also significantly surpasses the performance of the vanilla MLP in 7 out of 9 tasks.
+We speculate that matching the performance of the MLP with our PIDM architecture for the other 2 tasks can be potentially achieved with hyperparameters tuning.

+The main finding is obtained from the comparison between the randomly initialized and pretrained architectures.
+When compared with \textit{PIDM (Random Init)}, the proposed \textit{PIDM (Pretrained)} showcases an improvement of \overallperfimpro \space on final performance, and enhances sample efficiency by a margin of \overallseimpro.
+We also note that despite the PIDM never having experienced the complex terrains used in the parkour task, it quickly adapts to the new task-specific dynamics during RL training.